NasriLadaa/NasriLadaa/README.md

 Welcome to my GitHub profile!
 I'm a passionate Senior Full Stack Developer with a keen interest in web development, mobile applcation development, data science, and open-source contributions.
 Here, you'll find a variety of projects that I've worked on, ranging from small utilities to more complex applications.

 ## 🔭 Projects
-- - **[Master's Thesis: Machine Learning & Deep Learning Experiments](https://github.com/NasriLadaa/Thesis_Experiments_2023_SWEN_Nasri)**: Conducted a series of experiments applying Machine Learning and Deep Learning techniques to solve real-world problems.
+-  **[Master's Thesis: Machine Learning & Deep Learning Experiments](https://github.com/NasriLadaa/Thesis_Experiments_2023_SWEN_Nasri)**: Conducted a series of experiments applying Machine Learning and Deep Learning techniques to solve real-world problems.
+-  **[Dataset Classification App](https://github.com/NasriLadaa/Nasri_Sameer_Thesis_SWEN860)**: This .NET Framework project, integrated with SQL Server, includes an imported dataset of user reviews collected from various health, finance, sports, and telecommunications apps on Google Play.
+The application allows users to manually classify, label, and annotate these reviews according to six key non-functional requirements, which were used in my master’s thesis ⬆️ to train models based on the data.

 ## 🌱 Learning & Growth